 Good dive!
 This was much better diving!
 The reef is spectacular with massive Gorgonian fans and a variety of beautiful corals.
 Thousands of Indian triggerfish covered the reef.

 Packs of medium sized Giant trevally and Blue fin trevally hunting.
-Honeycomb Morey, White eye Morey Eel.
+Interesting life on the reef, a Honeycomb Morey, White eye Morey Eel.
 Scorpion fish, Octopus, Titan triggerfish and all the normal small reef fish.

 Dive Log, The Canyon